chaun14/BTG-A-Factory-Lore-video/A_Factory_Montage_Segments.md

 ## 📹 Video Segments for Compilation

 > **Navigation:** Each video includes multiple timestamped segments (PRIMARY/SECONDARY/TERTIARY) with direct YouTube links that jump to the exact moment.
-Total compilation runtime: ~4 minutes covering 18 videos.
+Covering 18 videos across 4+ years.

 ## ⚠️ These timestamps are just rough highlights pulled from auto-generated subtitles.
 They're meant to give you a starting point, not a full picture, so don’t skip the full segment!
 There’s definitely some great (and funny) stuff that didn’t get picked up here.